fmonniot/fmonniot.github.com/test.md

 # Tables

 Tables aren't part of the core Markdown spec, but they are part of GFM.
 They are an easy way of adding tables to your email -- a task that would otherwise require copy-pasting from another application.
+On small viewport, tables will be represented as a list of cell with the associated header before it.

 ```
 Colons can be used to align columns.